CharlesIrvineKC/mozart/README.md

 * Load BPM process Elixir modules.
 * Start business process instances.
-* Complete user tasks.
+* Filter and complete user tasks.
 * Examine the state of active and completed process instances.
+* Assign users to work groups.

 The application is available in GitHub at https://github.com/CharlesIrvineKC/opera.

-It's also deployed to Fly.io at https://opera-holy-bush-2296.fly.dev/
+It's also deployed to Fly.io at https://opera-holy-bush-2296.fly.dev/.
+Feel free to experiment with it, and don't worry.
+It's just a playground of sorts for experimenting and learning.

 ## Installation